warathepj/lumilink-backend/README.md

 ## ⚠️ Disclaimer

 This source code is for demonstration purposes only.
 Users must implement their own security and performance measures for production use.

+# Update 1May2025

+These updates reflect the MongoDB integration in the subscriber.js file, which stores toggle messages in a MongoDB database called "LumiLink" in the "toggles" collection.
+The changes include adding MongoDB to prerequisites, tech stack, features, connection details, configuration, and security considerations.